flocked/FZMetadata/Sources/FZMetadata/Documentation/FZMetadata.docc/FZMetadata.md

 query.start()
 ```

+The predicate is constructed by comparing the items

 ### Query of file attributes

 MetadataQuery provides blazing fast query of attributes for large batches of files.
 Fetching attributes for thousands of files often takes less than a second.